 Advanced.
 The student consistently exceeds expectations on this skill.
 This is meant to recognize exemplars of work that surpass developmental expectations.

-The School uses progress reports to discern, map, and inform your child’s learning journey.
-Progress reports are intentionally written in student-friendly language, so we hope you will spend time reviewing the report with your child.
+The School uses progress reports to discern, map, and inform each child’s learning journey.
+Progress reports are intentionally written in student-friendly language to empower agency in our learners.

 N/O. (Not observed) Due to current events, evidence of this power standard was not observed to the extent of assigning a performance indicator.